 While the sense of being “born again” often describes so-called religious or mystical experiences, James uses the term to describe any experience where there is a strong sense of renewal after a tragic event.
 The point is that challenges and tragedies can be seen as a means to a happier and more meaningful life.

 As for the happy life, James said it consists of four main ingredients.
-First we must choose to view the world as positive even though life contains sorrow and pain.
-Second we must take risks by acting from the demands of our hearts.
-Third we must act as if we are free and life is meaningful even though we can’t be sure that any of this is true.
-Finally we should remember that a crisis of meaning often leads to the happiest life.
+First, we must choose to view the world as positive even though life contains sorrow and pain.
+Second, we must take risks by acting from the demands of our hearts.
+Third, we must act as if we are free and life is meaningful even though we can’t be sure of either.
+Finally, we should remember that a crisis of meaning often leads to the happiest life.
 Thus a crisis for twice borns presents the possibility of renewal.

 Postscript – William James knew a lot about all this, as he suffered from depression for much of his life.
-A number of other people of historic importance suffered from major depression as well including: Abraham Lincoln, Sigmund Freud, Georgia O’Keeffe, William Tecumseh Sherman, Franz Kafka, and the Buddha.
+A number of other people of historic importance suffered from depression as well including Abraham Lincoln, Sigmund Freud, Georgia O’Keeffe, William Tecumseh Sherman, Franz Kafka, and the Buddha.

-I really think there is a lot to this.
-Given the reality we live in and the ubiquity of suffering, we do best by trying to learn from it and thereby reduce its power over us as much as possible.
-Victor Frankl wrote in Man’s Search for Meaning, Gift Edition that enduring suffering nobly was one of the ways we find meaning in life.
-Perhaps we all must endure our own self-made purgatories in order to experience true happiness.
-(On the other hand I don’t believe that twice-borns are necessarily led to clinical depression.
-Perhaps, for example, they are led to a philosophical search for meaning instead.)
+I think there is a lot to this.
+Given our reality, we should try to learn from suffering.
+Viktor Frankl wrote in Man’s Search for Meaning that enduring suffering nobly was one way to find meaning in life.
+Perhaps we must endure a sort of purgatory in order to experience true happiness.
+On the other hand, I don’t believe that twice-borns necessarily become depressed.
+Maybe they find joy in a philosophical search for meaning instead.

 Our sweetest songs are those that tell of saddest thought.

 Hate, and pride, and fear;